-Kevin Roy, Ph.D., is an Associate Professor in the Department of Family Science at the University of Maryland College Park School of Public Health.
+Kevin Roy, Ph.D., is Professor in the Department of Family Science at the University of Maryland College Park School of Public Health.
 He is recognized as an expert in the field of fatherhood research, with two decades of experience working with low-income families and community-based parenting programs.
 His research focuses on the life course of young men on the margins of kin networks and the workforce, as they transition into adulthood and fatherhood.

-Through participant observation and life history interviews, Dr. Kevin Roy explores men's health equity and disparities (specifically trauma), masculinities, and policy systems, such as immigration, incarceration, and community-based parenting programs.
+Through participant observation and life history interviews, Dr. Kevin Roy explores men's health equity and disparities (specifically trauma), masculinities, and policy systems, such as migration, incarceration, and community-based parenting programs.
 He has received funding for his research from NICHD, the W.T.
 Grant Foundation, the Annie E. Casey Foundation, and the National Poverty Center.
-Roy served as a deputy editor for the Journal of Marriage and Family and has published over 50 articles and chapters, in this journal as well as Social Problems, American Journal of Community Psychology, Journal of Family Issues, and Family Relations.
+Roy served as a deputy editor for the Journal of Marriage and Family and has published over 50 articles and chapters, in this journal as well as Social Problems, American Journal of Community Psychology, Journal of Family Theory and Review, Family Relations, and Pediatrics.

-He is a current editor for the new Sourcebook on Family Theory and Methods (3rd ed) project.
+He is a current editor for the new Sourcebook on Family Theories and Methodologies (2022).
 His book Nurturing dads: Social initiatives for contemporary fathering in the ASA Rose Series was published by Russell Sage Foundation Press in 2012.
 He received degrees in Human Development & Social Policy at Northwestern University (PhD 1999, MS, 1995) and in International Affairs with a focus on Soviet Studies at Georgetown University (BSFS, 1988).

 PhD, Human Development and Social Policy, 1999